zowe/docs-site/docs/getting-started/zowe_faq.md

 <summary></summary>

 - Zowe CLI V2 introduces **team** profiles.
 Using team profiles helps to improve the initial setup of Zowe CLI by making service connection details easier to share and easier to store within projects.
-For more information, see [Configuring team profiles](../user-guide/cli-using-configuring-global-profiles.md).
+For more information, see [Using team profiles](../user-guide/cli-using-using-team-profiles.md).

 </details>